UoB-COMSM0166/2026-group-27/README.md

   * The lowest positive score was for “Felt confident” (Q9 = 4.3/5).
 While still high, this indicates that some players may require clearer in-game feedback to feel fully confident during gameplay.

-Overall, these results suggest that usability is unlikely to negatively impact the gameplay experience.
+Overall, these results suggest that usability is unlikely to negatively impact players' experience.

 ## 6.3 Code Testing